 Dogs can enjoy the taste and nutritional benefit of a number of grains, just like us.
 But, like everything else we feed our dogs, it’s important to make healthy choices and not just opt for the same grains you or I would enjoy.
 Dogs are different.
 For example human toothpaste is a no no when it comes to brushing your dogs teeth.

 Whole grains are our favourite type of grain for your pooch, providing the most nutrients and goodness.
-By definition, these are grains that are 100% of the natural kernel, meaning nothing has been removed during production.
-Whole grains that avoid gluten include brown rice and oats and offer an excellent source of vitamins, minerals and fibre.
+By definition, these are grains that have 100% of the natural kernel, meaning nothing has been removed during production.
+Brown rice and oats are whole grains that avoid gluten and offer an excellent source of vitamins, minerals and fibre.

 Whole grains, particularly brown rice, are full of fibre and a great source of magnesium and selenium, helping to ease digestion and keep your dog’s gut healthy.